FAQ

 What is the conservation tax credit?

-A landowner who donates their land to the State, a local government, or an organization that is qualified to receive the land donation may be eligible for an income tax credit up to 25% of the fair market value of the land at the time of the donation.
+A landowner who donates their land to a state agency, a local government, or an organization that is qualified to receive the land donation may be eligible for an income tax credit up to 25% of the fair market value of the land at the time of the donation.
+(See below for how much credit is available per donation.)

 How does it work?

-Any C Corporation or individual landowner who has land that meets any of the uses as public benefit listed below may be eligible to donate their land in fee simple to the State, a local government, or a body that is both organized to receive and administer land for conservation purposes and qualified to receive charitable contributions pursuant to GS 105-130.9, such as a land trust.
+Any C Corporation or individual landowner who has land that meets any of the uses as public benefit listed below may be eligible to donate property interests in their land (fee or easement) to a state agency, a local government, or an organization that is both organized to receive and administer land for conservation purposes and qualified to receive charitable contributions pursuant to GS 105-130.9, such as a land trust.

 What property qualifies for donation?